-n July 30, 1778, while at war against imperial Tyranny, the Continental Congress empowered whistleblowers to protect the new Republic;

-"Resolved, That it is the duty of all persons in the service of the United States, as well as all other the inhabitants thereof, to give the earliest information to Congress or other proper authority of any misconduct, frauds or misdemeanors committed by any officers or persons in the service of these states, which may come to their knowledge."
+n July 30, 1778, while at war against imperial Tyranny, the Continental Congress empowered whistleblowers to protect the new Republic; "Resolved, That it is the duty of all persons in the service of the United States, as well as all other the inhabitants thereof, to give the earliest information to Congress or other proper authority of any misconduct, frauds or misdemeanors committed by any officers or persons in the service of these states, which may come to their knowledge."

 The genesis of our first Whistleblower Protection Act was a Revolutionary War battle in Rhode Island, aboard the US Navy warship Warren.
 There, ten whistleblowers - Navy and Marine officers - planned to expose the incompetence, misconduct and war crime Commodore Esek Hopkins.
-Their mission was as perilous as Hopkins was formidable, occupation, the Continental Congress had recruited Hopkins to relieve General George trouble and vexation" of unruly naval crews.
-Owner of a large merchant fleet, Hopkins hiprivateering during the French and Indian War.
-His brother Stephen governed Rhode Island and Indian War.
-His brother Stephen governed Rhode Island Indian War.
+Their mission was as perilous as Hopkins was formidable.4 occupation, the Continental Congress had recruited Hopkins to relieve General George trouble and vexation" of unruly naval crews.
+Owner of a large merchant fleet, Hopkins h privateering during the French and Indian War.
+His brother Stephen governed Rhode Isla of Independence.
+His son John was captain of the Warren.
+His flagship flew his person 2020 Westside San Francisco Media.
+No portion of the articles or artwork may be without expressed consent.